 The signatories of the December letter wrote:

 Scientists must “plan” how many discoveries they will make, how many and in which journals they will publish articles in the next few years.
 This planning is impossible in principle, and these requirements lead only to fraud and deception.
-The same applies to the ridiculous calculation of the normo-hours [a normo-hour is an indicator that characterizes the amount of time needed to perform work – V. B.] for the preparation of scientific products… If urgent measures are not taken to correct the described tragic situation, then in March 2018, the newly elected Russian President will take over the country with a decapitated, dying fundamental science that can’t meet challenges of the modern world.
+The same applies to the ridiculous calculation of the normo-hours [a normo-hour is an indicator that characterizes the amount of time needed to perform work – V. B.] for the preparation of scientific products… If urgent measures are not taken to correct the described tragic situation, then in March 2018, the newly elected Russian President will take over the country with a decapitated, dying fundamental science that can’t meet the challenges of the modern world.

 Instead of forwarding the letter to Putin, the bureaucrats of the Presidential Administration sent it to the government, and on February 15, the FANO responded to the letter.
 The agency said that the request to return scientific institutes to the RAN is impossible because it contradicts the law, two decrees of the President, two government decrees, as well as the “formed system and structure of federal executive bodies.”
 The FANO’s officials also stated that, although state funding of science had declined in recent years, it should now grow.
 The number of scientific publications has grown significantly, and the number of young scientists in scientific institutions has increased by 3 percent in the last three years.
 In conclusion, the FANO assured that “it is always ready for a constructive dialogue […] within the framework of the current legislation.”

 One of the signatories, Academician Vadim Brazhkin, a physicist and director of the Institute of High Pressure Physics within RAN, commented: